Market

 Managements and Board of Director's Responsibility for the financial statements:

-Accounting Standards (Ind AS) specified under section 133 of the Act.
-This responsibility also includes
+Standards (Ind-AS) specified under section 133 of the Act.
+This responsibility also includes maintenance of

-application of appropriate accounting policies, making judgments and estimates that are reasonable and
+appropriate accounting policies, making judgments and estimates that are reasonable and prudent: and

-prudent: and design, implementation and maintenance of adequate internal financial controls that were
+design, implementation and maintenance of adequate internal financial controls that were operating

-operating effectively for ensuring the accuracy and completeness of the accounting records, relevant to the
+effectively for ensuring accuracy and completeness of the accounting records, relevant to the preparation and

-preparation and presentation of the financial statements that give a true and fair view and are free from
+presentation of the financial statements that give a true and fair view and are free from material misstatement,

 In preparing the financial statements, the Management and Board of Directors are responsible for assessing